 As fulfillment centers have a harder time finding and retaining labor during peak season, more companies, whether its brand owners or third-party logistics providers, are considering automation.
 But, they are weary of making the investment just for peak season.

 Because e-commerce forecasts aren’t reliable, companies have a hard time knowing how to add automation and what the return on investment will be.
 I’ve had customers say they wished there was a Consumer Reports for fulfillment automation.
 I feel their pain.
 The fulfillment industry is in flux, the market is segmented and there’s nowhere to go to understand the hype from reality when it comes to automated fulfillment systems.
 Without guidance, companies end up buying a piece of technology to see how it works and then it doesn’t deliver on its promise because the company didn’t account for the complexity in its order fulfillment, for example.

-The answer to this problem is implementing work-cell solutions before making the leap to full scale automation.
+The answer to this problem is implementing semi-automated pack stations before making the leap to full scale automation.
 Many e-commerce orders can be placed in mailers and bags instead of traditional corrugated boxes.
 Then, smaller, semi-automated solutions can be used to speed up the manual process, which will result in productivity gains close to full-scale automation.

 The key to making full-scale automation successful is having a holistic view of the fulfillment process before implementation.
 I see many companies with a sub-optimal process that want to jump into automation but there are steps to take before getting there:

 - Re-organize the process

 Companies are missing this kind of road map.
 Today, when most customers need automation they go to YouTube or Google, type “fulfillment automation” in the search boxes and contact whatever vendors pop up.
 But how will that machine they just ordered fit into their whole process?
 It won’t.